IlkkaTakala/Eril-Engine/docs/demodesign.md

 - Ghost chases player, and player dies if touched.
 - Use flashlight to make ghost flee.
-- Flashlight to have cooldown.
+- Flashlight should have a cooldown.
 - Pick up and store candy canes in inventory.
 - Throw Candy canes at ghost.
 - Game ends when 5 candy canes are thrown at ghost.
-- Crosshair for aiming throwing and picking candy canes.
+- Crosshair for aiming, throwing and picking candy canes.
 - Text to pick up candy cane.
 - Ui to show flashlight cooldown and candy cane amount.